Brugman/find-junk-html/README.md

 # Find Junk HTML

-> Find Junk HTML identifies undesired HTML in your posts.
+> A WordPress plugin to find undesired HTML in your posts.

 ![screenshot](/screenshot.png)